-1 8 8

-Elementary Microbiology
+BIOL 160 Elementary Microbiology

-Life Span Development Psychology

-General Chemistry I/Basic Chemistry
+PSYC 212 Life Span Development Psychology CHEM 101 or 120 General Chemistry I/Basic Chemistry

-Nutrition
+NUTR 250 Nutrition

-Mathematical Concepts for Clinical Science or Principles of Statistics
+MATH 175 or 211 Mathematical Concepts for Clinical Science or Principles of

-I
+Statistics

-- 4. Pass the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS) with an academic preparedness level demonstrating proficiency as decided by the faculty with a minimum score of 68% or higher. - The Nursing Admission and Progression Committee reviews the entire candidate application - Acceptance for admission for an open seat in the program is given to candidates with the strongest academic profile and ranks. - Although a candidate may meet all the admission requirements, there may be a candidate with a more qualified academic profile resulting in a prospective nursing student being "wait-listed". - If a student is wait-listed, he or she is responsible for contacting their assigned DU counselor or advisor for any questions or concerns.
+- 4. Pass the Assessment Technologies Institute (ATI) Test of Essential Academic Skills (TEAS) with an academic preparedness level demonstrating proficiency as decided by the faculty with a minimum score of 68% or higher. - The Nursing Admission and Progression Committee reviews the entire candidate application - Acceptance for admission for an open seat in the program is given to candidates with the strongest academic profile and ranks. - Although a candidate may meet all the admission requirements, there may be a candidate with a more qualified academic profile resulting in a prospective nursing student being "waitlisted". - If a student is wait-listed, they are responsible for contacting their assigned DU counselor or advisor for any questions or concerns.